holoviz/panel/doc/how_to/export/index.md

 # Export Apps

-One of the main design goals for Panel was that it should make it possible to seamlessly transition back and forth between interactively prototyping a dashboard in the notebook or on the command line to deploying it as a standalone server app.
-This section shows how to display panels interactively, embed static output, save a snapshot, and deploy as a separate web-server app.
-For more information about deploying Panel apps to various cloud providers see the [Server Deployment](Server_Deployment.ipynb) documentation.
+While Panel is primarily a library for building applications [backed by server](../server/index.md) or a [Python process in the browser](../wasm/index.md) it is sometimes useful to export static output, with or without embedded state to add interactivity.
+This section focuses on exporting Panel as static snapshots, embedding state and accessing the underlying Bokeh models.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2